The mouth is the shelter home of all germs; many bacteria enter the mouth take their firm place in our teeth.

 Your toothbrush is the very first safeguard against germs that develop in your teeth.

-Keeping your toothbrush clean from bacteria is a major practice in Oral Hygiene.
+Keeping your toothbrush clean from bacteria is a significant practice in Oral Hygiene.

 After every 3 to 4 months, changing toothbrushes can decrease the chances of cavities, advised by the CDC.